Sharath-majjigi/Sharath-majjigi/README.md

 **Sharath-majjigi/Sharath-majjigi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on
+Hi there, I'm Sharath  👋
+Website Twitter Follow

+I'm a Developer, Student and Teacher for myself!!
+🔭 I just Started to create content!!
-### - 🌱 I’m currently learning Android app development
+🌱 I’m currently learning everything 🤣
-### - 👯 I’m looking to collaborate with awesome developers right there to collab and build  cool stuff
+👯 I’m looking to collaborate with other content creators 🥅 2020 Goals: Contribute more to Open Source projects ⚡ Fun fact: I love to draw and play guitar / drums Spotify Playing 🎧

-- 🤔 I’m looking for help with
-- 💬 Ask me about ...
-## - 📫 How to reach me:  📩 email (sharathholmes143@gmail.com)
-- 😄 Pronouns: ...
-### - ⚡ Fun fact: Swimmer,programmer,and more 😉..
-### -->
+Connect with me:
+Twittersharathmajjigi | LinkedInSharath-majjigi | Instagram

+Languages and Tools:
+Visual Studio CodeHTML5CSS3SassJavaScriptReactGatsbyGraphQLNode.jsDenoSQLMySQLMongoDBGitGitHubTerminal

+⚡ Recent GitHub Activity
+⚡ GitHub Stats